algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_indexer.AccountResult.md

 • **pending-rewards**: `number`

-amount of MicroAlgos of pending rewards in this account.
+amount of µAlgo of pending rewards in this account.

 #### Defined in